gogela/Yolo-digit-detector/README.md

+changelog from the fork
+- in yolo/backend/utils.fit.py 	removed reduce_lr callback - since it causes fault in training in colab

 # Forked from SVHN yolo-v2 digit detector
 # This repository is depreciated now.
 For new version with more features, please go to https://github.com/AIWintermuteAI/aXeleRate